Introduction: How To Add Value To Your Nonprofit Organization’s Content Marketing Strategy?

 Adding value to your nonprofit organization’s content marketing strategy can help you attract new donors and keep current ones engaged.
 Here are four ways to add value:

 1. Write RELEVANT content.
-Nonprofit organizations may have a lot of great information, but it won’t be as engaging or convincing unless it’s relevant to the target audience.
+Nonprofit organizations may have great information, but it won’t be as engaging or convincing unless it’s relevant to the target audience.
 Find out what people in your community care about and write about topics that are important to them.

 2. Use INTERESTING images and videos.
 People are more likely to stay engaged if they enjoy reading or watching what they’re doing.
 Add captivating visuals that illustrate your points and make your content visually appealing and informative.